MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

     ![Screenshot of a parent resource in the Foundry portal.](./media/parent_resource.png)

-    You can view the projects, users, connected resources, and admin-connected models assocuated with this resource.
+    You can view the projects, users, connected resources, and admin-connected models associated with this resource.
 You can also manage it in the Azure portal.

 1. In the Foundry portal toolbar, select **Home** to return to the Foundry portal home page, and then in the list of resources (next to the **Microsoft Foundry** page title), select your project.

     > **Tip**: When you return to the Home page initially, your parent resource may still be selected.
-Selcting your project enables you to use the portal to work with project-specific assets.
+Selecting your project enables you to use the portal to work with project-specific assets.

 ## Explore the Microsoft Foundry portal